Database Migrations

 and population

-Alternately, you can view your table definitions directly from the Table Editor:
+Alternately, you can copy the table definitions directly from the Table Editor.

 The last step is deploying these changes to a live Supabase project.